 3. Wedang Ronde Jahe Alkateri

 This is an interesting dessert.
-Ronde or wedang ronde is a dessert of glutinous rice balls served in hot ginger syrup.
+Ronde or wedang ronde is an Indonesian dessert of glutinous rice balls served in hot ginger syrup.
 The rice balls come in two sizes – small and big – with the bigger balls filled with ground peanut and sugar.